Graduates

 #3 Put skin in the game

 Show dedication and bring a point of view.
-Do the work nobody asked you to do: a short deck, market research, suggest AI fixes that need doing, something that proves you thought about the business.
-It’ll take work but it will get noticed.
+Do the work nobody asked you to do: a short deck, market research, AI fixes that need doing, something that proves you thought about the business.
+It will get noticed.

 #4 STOP using AI for job applications

-Everyone sees through it: AI-generated applications are the new spam.
-Write like a human, do your research, be specific, use our tested you/me/us method.
+Everyone sees through it: AI applications are the new spam.
+Write like a human, do your research, be specific, use our you/me/us method.
 Flatter and converse.
 Cover letters used to be hand written for a reason.

 #5 Look elsewhere